 Target 10.3 Ensure equal opportunity and reduce inequalities of outcome, including by eliminating discriminatory laws, policies and practices and promoting appropriate legislation, policies and action in this regard

-Royal Bank of Canada (RBC)Disclaimer1 is committed to building a diverse, inclusive workplace, where every individual is enabled to reach their full potential, regardless of, among other things, age, gender, ethnicity, disability, sexual orientation, religion or background.
-We believe embracing diversity and inclusion is not only the right thing to do for our employees, clients and the broader community, but that it is also the smart thing to do and is key to enable us to meet the needs of the clients and communities we serve.
+Royal Bank of Canada (RBC)Disclaimer1 is committed to building a diverse, inclusive workplace, where individuals may strive to reach their full potential, regardless of, among other things, age, gender, ethnicity, disability, sexual orientation, religion or background.
+We believe embracing diversity and inclusion is not only the right thing to do for our employees, clients and the broader community, but that it is also the smart thing to do to support needs of the clients and communities we serve.

-In 2019, RBC set a five-year goal of increasing senior-level (defined by RBC as Director level or higher) female representation from 20% to 25% between 2020 and 2025.
-Over the last three years, we have made steady progress in the improvement of female representation, meeting each annual goal of increasing representation by 1% per annum over the five-year period.
+When we updated out commitment to the Charter in 2019, we had 19.7% senior female representation (defined by RBC as Director level or higher), and our target was to reach 25% by 28 February 2025.
+Over the last four years, we have made steady progress in the improvement of female representation, meeting each annual goal of increasing representation by 1% per annum over the five-year period.
+As of 31 July 2024, we have 25.2% female representation in senior management.
+We have therefore met our Charter target of 25% before our deadline of 28 February 2025.
+We will review our commitment later this year.

 We remain committed to recruiting more women into the industry and to RBC at the entry level through our intern and graduate programmes.
-We continue to focus on initiatives targeted at getting more of our interns and graduates into roles within our Global Markets teams, an area at RBC that typically remains male-dominated.
+We continue to focus on initiatives that provide access to advancement opportunities for interns and graduates into our Capital Markets teams, an area at RBC that typically remains male-dominated.

-Over time, as these new recruits are retained and promoted through the firm, we expect to see more women represented in senior-level roles as we continue to support, enable and develop the women already working at RBC.
+Over time, as these new recruits are retained and promoted through the firm, we expect to see more women represented in senior-level roles.

-At the same time, we remain committed to hiring at the senior level and have continued to attract industry-leading professionals.
+At the same time, we remain committed to attracting industry-leading professionals at the senior level.

 Over the last year we have:

-- Continued to strengthen employee support & resources, including enhanced co-parenting leave [policies], fertility and menopause offerings, which are designed to raise awareness of employee support available and prepare employees and people managers; as well as providing external support for current and future talent through partnerships with Rising Stars, Women in the City Afro-Caribbean Network (WCAN), City Women’s Network and Women in Banking & Finance.
+- Continued to strengthen employee support and resources, designed to raise awareness of employee support available and prepare employees and people managers, as well as providing external support for current and future talent through partnerships with Rising Stars, Women in the City Afro-Caribbean Network (WCAN) and City Women’s Network.
+In addition, access to support (e.g. for fertility, neurodiversity and menopause) has increased via benefit enhancements and wellbeing tool access.

-- Facilitated a number of internal events in support of women with both internal and external speakers, with external speakers dedicated to women and male allies at RBC, with the support of RWomen & iCare, (our employee resource groups), on a range of topics including international women’s day, understanding the gender pay gap, career growth, financial literacy, women’s health, fertility support, neurodiversity and wellness.
+- Facilitated a number of internal events in support of women with both internal and external speakers, with the support of employee resource groups RWomen and iCare on a range of topics including International Women’s Day, understanding the gender pay gap, financial wellbeing, women’s health, fertility support, neurodiversity and wellness.

-We are committed to having women representation in hiring and promotion decision-making; and continue to support untapped external pools of talent through our partnerships with Women in Banking & Finance, We are The City, City Women’s Network and WCAN, which also help us keep apprised with industry best practice regarding support for women professionals.
+We are committed to providing women with opportunities in hiring and promotion; and continue to support untapped external pools of talent through our partnerships with We are The City, City Women’s Network and WCAN, which also help keep us apprised of industry best practice regarding support for women professionals.

-At RBC, diversity & inclusion is a value that is core to our Purpose to help clients thrive and communities prosper, and a fundamental strength of our organization.
-We are focussed on advancing diversity, representation and inclusion to drive an equitable and safe work environment.
-Gender parity remains a focus as we continually advance women into leadership roles.
-We strive to attract and retain talented women, and to support and enable their development and advancement in the workplace.
+At RBC, diversity and inclusion is a value that is core to our purpose of helping clients thrive and communities prosper, and a fundamental strength of our organisation.
+We are focused on continuing to create a work environment for employees to succeed.
+Continually advancing women into leadership roles remains a focus as we strive to attract and retain talented women, and to support and enable their development and advancement in the workplace.

 This Women in Finance Charter Annual Update Submission Form includes information about Royal Bank of Canada (“RBC”, “we”, “our” or “us”) operations in the British Isles (excluding RBC Brewin Dolphin).